-The area of new planting in the UK in the last 4 years is around twice the level in 2009-10, largely driven by increases in Scotland following the introduction of Rural Development Contracts.
+The area of new planting in the UK between 2010 and 2015 was around twice the level of that reported in 2009-10.
+This increase was largely driven by increases in Scotland following the introduction of Rural Development Contracts.
+New planting decreased in 2015-16 to levels similar to that reported in 2009-10.
+This decrease is likely to have been influenced by recent changes in grant schemes across the UK.
 For further information, see the Data Sources and Methodology section of the Annex.

-Figure 3: Area of new planting, 1976 to 2015
+Figure 3: Area of new planting, 1976 to 2016